RElGN222/SOAR-SIEM-Tools/snort-basic.md

 # Snort Basic setup

-when starting up snort for the first time, we should ensure the configuration file is valid.
+When initiating Snort for the first time, it is essential to validate the configuration file.
+The '-t' flag is utilized to test the configuration's validity, while the '-c' flag creates a new configuration file.
 -t is used to test configuration, and -c makes a new configuration file

 <img src="https://i.gyazo.com/829b48746afe86d8cc03922fa279bfa4.png" width="400">

 # Sniffer mode

-Like tcpdump, Snort has various flags capable of viewing various data about the packet it is ingesting.
-<br> Sniffer mode parameters are explained in the table below;
+Similar to tcpdump, Snort offers a range of flags that allow users to examine diverse packet data as it gets ingested.
+The table below provides an explanation of the sniffer mode parameters

 <img src="https://i.gyazo.com/d92eebc302b044e4f16d940d2c89b7f0.png" width="500">